 Rice flour (not to be confused with glutinous rice flour), cornstarch, and potato starch are great options.
 You can use all-purpose flour in part, but not by itself since it tends to be heavy.

 Okoy can be eaten as an appetizer or snack.
 Some enjoy it with rice, while others like it as a side dish to something more savory like Filipino Pork Adobo.
 It all comes down to personal taste.

 Some batters are thick enough to coat the back of a spoon.
 The batter for my version of okoy is thin, like a slurry.
 It lightly coats the vegetables and shrimp, allowing their flavors to shine.

 Okoy may be packed with vegetables, but it is also high in fats and calories.
 Fried foods may taste great, but they're not considered healthy.
 As with everything else, moderation is important.

 Keep your batter light.
-Use rice flour, cornstarch, or potato starch for crispy results.
+Use rice flour, cornstarch, or potato starch for the best results.
 They will brown better and crisp up with a bit of baking powder.

-You can fry them in advance and let them cool completely before wrapping.
-Store in the refrigerator for 3 to 4 days or freeze to extend their shelf life.
+You can fry them in advance and let them cool completely before wrapping them.
+Store in the refrigerator for three to four days or freeze to extend their shelf life.

-I hope that this post has answered some or all of your questions about okoy or how to make it.
-If you’re feeling adventurous, why not give it a try?
+I hope that this post has answered some or all of your questions about Okoy or Ukoy (Shrimp and Vegetable Fritters).
+Give them a try, and you'll love them!